Australian Military Vehicles Research

 The M113A1s that were delivered to Australia had a single large internal access panel to the engine.
 This panel was replaced by a two full width but narrowed access panels and by early 1970 production carriers were delivered with this as a standardised to this fitting.

 M74C Twin 30 calibre machine gun turret

-The Model 74C turret was a simple drop in type of weapons system and fitted the standard commanderís cupola position.
+As an interim measure pending a final turret selection the Army decided to purchase a limited number of Model 74C turret because it was a simple drop in type of weapons system and fitted the standard commanderís cupola position.

 In order to provide more protection for the M113A1 commander who operated the weapons twenty Model 74C turrets were ordered in March 1966.
 The turrets were armed with two 30 calibre machine guns.
 (Explain us type and ammo feeding problems) During November Ė December 1966 these turrets were fitted to Alpha and Bravo vehicles.
 The turrets had a few problems with and only four were in service by December 1968.
 By March 1969 the last turrets were returned as unserviceable to 2 Advanced Ordnance Depot at Nui Dat Vietnam.

 It is interesting to note that at least two of the twin 30 calibre machine gun mounts were removed from the M74C turrets and fitted to other carriers in place of the .50 calibre machine gun and shield.
-M113A1 APC ARN 134205 and a fitter ARN134XXX both had this arrangement in Vietnam for at least a short time.
+M113A1 APC - ARN 134203 and a fitter both had this arrangement in Vietnam for at least a short time.

 T50 (Aust) turret